Treatment for prostate cancer

 Surgery for early prostate cancer

-This is a major operation to remove the whole prostate, called a prostatectomy.
+This is a major operation to remove the whole prostate gland, called a radical prostatectomy.
 The aim is to cure the cancer.
 Your specialist might ask you to think about this if the cancer is intermediate-risk or high-risk cancer.
 You also need to be well enough to have a major operation.

 Surgery for locally advanced prostate cancer